bcgov/CONN-CCBC-portal/docs/process_to_manipulate_data.md

 7. If the data is testable in the app check and make sure everything is working as intended

-8. Repeat the above steps in `test`
+8. Do not rewrite the statement by hand, copy the successful statement and repeat the above steps in `test`

 9. Message the product owner to verify the changes in test and give approval to update in prod.

+10. Make changes to prod and notify the product owner

+11. Change intake dates in test to previous values or new values provided by the product owner